 Bottom line

 NFL injuries — especially at QB — are the biggest single line movers in football betting.
 Treat the official injury report as a starting point, not the final word.
 Be early on Wednesday-Friday news, disciplined about base rates on questionable tags, and aware of compounding effects when multiple injuries hit one unit.
 Quick-moving information with disciplined response is where injury edges live.
-You can compare model-adjusted lines against current injury news on our NFL picks page.
+Pair this with the NFL weather guide for compounding situational reads, and surface injury-adjusted edges live on Gridiron.

 Bet responsibly — set limits, never chase losses.